 Papworth Hospital’s radiology service plays a key role in the diagnosis of all cardiothoracic conditions.
 The service uses state-of-the art imaging technology including two CT scanners and an MRI scanner.
-The Department produces images over for 50,000 patients each year.
+The Department produces almost 60,000 studies for over 21,000 patients each year.

 As a Foundation Trust Papworth Hospital is led by a Board of Directors made up of Executive and Non-executive members and a Board of Governors made up of 18 members of the public and seven staff.
-There are also seven representatives appointed from other key organisations.
+There are also a number of representatives appointed from other key organisations.

 Membership of Cambridge University Health Partners (CUHP)